Sunday, June 30, 2024

 -

 - The first few hundred million years after the Big Bang is called the “Cosmic Dawn”.
 JWST showed us that ancient galaxies during the Cosmic Dawn were much more luminous and, therefore, larger than we expected.
-The galaxy the telescope found at z=14.32, called “JADES-GS-z14-0”, has several hundred million solar masses.
+The galaxy the telescope found at z=14.32, called JADES-GS-z14-0, has several hundred million solar masses.

 -

-- This raises the question: How can nature make such a bright, massive, and large galaxy in less than 300 million years?"
+- How can nature make such a bright, massive, and large galaxy in less than 300 million years?"
 They were differently shaped, that they contained more dust than expected, and that oxygen was present.
 The presence of oxygen indicates that generations of stars had already lived and died.
 The presence of oxygen so early in the life of this galaxy is a surprise and suggests that multiple generations of very massive stars had already lived their lives before we observed the galaxy.

 -

-- Active galactic nuclei (AGN) are supermassive black holes (SMBHs) that are actively accreting material and emitting jets and winds.
-“Quasars” are a sub-type of AGN that are extremely luminous and distant, and quasar observations show that SMBHs were present in the centers of galaxies as early as 700 million years after the Big Bang.
+- Quasars are a sub-type of AGN that are extremely luminous and distant, and quasar observations show that SMBHs were present in the centers of galaxies as early as 700 million years after the Big Bang.
 But their origins were a mystery.

 -